LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/maven/maven_git_build.md

 # Overview

 Git can be used with many different workflows, see for instance <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>.
 Usually you work with a master branch and different feature branches.

+# Git Branches and Maven Version Scheme

+The maven version is the branch name in git plus "-SNAPSHOT".
+So the branch "my-feature-branch" has the maven version "my-feature-branch-SNAPSHOT".

+kramdown
+: A Markdown-superset converter

+Maruku
+:     Another Markdown-superset converter

+Advantages
+: Simple mapping between git branch and maven version : Can easily checked with maven constraints

+Drawbacks

+* No "traditional" maven version scheme

+-> git maven plugin, add commit id to manifest.mf
+-> check whether branch name in version

+# Build Release

 ## The Maven Release Plugin